olson-sean-k/decorum/README.md

 Each basic function has a variant for arrays and slices, such as `eq_float_slice` and `ord_float_array`.
 Arrays up to length 16 are supported.
-When comparing sequences, longer sequences are always greater than shorter sequences.
-For sequences of the same length, order is determined by the first corresponding elements that differ, and if no such elements exist then the sequences are equal.
+When comparing sequences, the first instance of differing corresponding elements determines the ordering.
+If no such element exists, then the ordering is determined by the lengths of the sequences, with longer sequences being greater than shorter sequences.

 For example, with the [derivative](https://crates.io/crates/derivative) crate, floating-point fields can be hashed easily using one of these functions when